Education For Homeless Children And Youth, Recovery Act (84.387)

 Application Procedure

 OMB Circular No. A-102 applies to this program.
 OMB Circular No. A-110 applies to this program.
-A State that desires to receive a grant under this program may submit to the Department either an individual State plan or an ESEA consolidated State plan.
+A State that desires to receive a grant under this program must submit to the Department an individual State plan.

 Award Procedure

-Grant awards to the State educational agencies were issued in April 2009.
+Grant awards to SEAs were made in April 2009.

 Deadlines